mohamedsaif/AI-Landing-Zones/README.md

 | Bicep | Coming Soon in August 2025 |
 | Portal | Coming Soon in September 2025 |

-## Usecases & Scenarios
+## Use cases & Scenarios
-The AI Landing Zone act as a foundation architecture which can be leveraged to deploy a particular AI usecase & scenario on Azure, like the below, either with its default architecture or by extending it with additional Azure services as needed.
+The AI Landing Zone act as a foundation architecture which can be leveraged to deploy a particular AI usecase & scenario on Azure, such as the below, either with its default architecture or by extending it with additional Azure services as needed.

 - Chat Using Azure AI Foundry
 - Agents Using Azure AI Foundry